 I’m a keen traveller.
-I’ve been hooked on exploring the world since I first left England at the age of 17, venturing across the Channel to go to Spain to hike through Galicia on a trip that was a combination of camping expedition and cultural research.
+I’ve been hooked on exploring the world since I first left England at the age of 17, venturing across the English Channel to go through France to Spain to hike across Galicia on a trip that was a combination of camping expedition and cultural research.
 That trip changed the course of my life and set me on a path to discover many other countries and landscapes; and of course different peoples, each with their fascinating customs, politics and cultures.
 As an entrepreneur I’m equally interested in discovering new aspects of business: creativity and innovation, business techniques and models, and business mindsets and etiquette.
 I write business books and travel blogs.

 I love to explore new places and increasingly my work goes hand in hand with extensive international travel.
-As a business adviser, trainer and speaker in the creative industries, my mission is to empower creative entrepreneurs all around the world, helping them adapt business techniques to their local situation, then I learn from their successes to help others elsewhere.
+As a business adviser, trainer and speaker in the creative industries, my mission is to empower creative entrepreneurs all around the world, helping them adapt business techniques to their local situation.
+Then I learn from their successes to help others elsewhere.

 The knowledge and experience I gain on my travels strengthen my business; then, the stronger my business, the greater its global reach.
-The more I travel (whether my laptop is in a suitcase or a backpack) the more I learn about business techniques, strategies and philosophies.
+The more I travel (whether my laptop is in my suitcase or backpack) the more I learn about business techniques, strategies and philosophies.
 I am enlightened by creative entrepreneurs, by people rooted in their communities, and by digital nomads.

 I am privileged to have worked in more than 50 countries around the world, from Azerbaijan to Zimbabwe.
 In total, I’ve travelled to more than 100 countries on six continents.
 So far!
 (See list below)

-A member of the Travelers’ Century Club, I have two nationalities (British and Irish), three passports, plus Estonian e-Residency status.
+I have two nationalities (British and Irish), three passports, plus Estonian e-Residency status.

 Some travel blogs, which also reflect on business issues, include: